 The Wyze Robot Vacuum is a lower mid-range vacuum with a wide range of automation capabilities and a LIDAR mapping system, which isn't always a guarantee for vacuums at this price point and allows for quick and precise room mapping.
 It has fantastic performance on bare floors and does a good job of cleaning pet hair from most surface types.
 Unfortunately, its dirt compartment is very small, even by the standards of robot vacuums.

-The Wyze Robot Vacuum is impressive on bare floors.
-It's very well-built and delivers an incredible performance on surfaces like hardwood and laminate, where it easily clears pet hair and debris.
+The Wyze Robot Vacuum is a good performer on bare floors.
+It's very well-built and delivers incredible performance on surfaces like hardwood and laminate, where it easily clears pet hair and debris.
 Unfortunately, it has a small dirt compartment and like many robot models, incurs high recurring costs.
 That said, it does a good job of maneuvering itself and moves in an organized pattern.

-The Wyze Robot Vacuum has an okay performance on high-pile carpets.
-It can climb onto them and move around, and it picks up a good amount of pet hair.
-Unfortunately, it struggles to clear debris like sand and baking soda.
+The Wyze Robot Vacuum is alright on high-pile carpets.
+It can climb onto thicker carpeting without getting stuck and is reasonably effective in clearing away pet hair and larger debris.
+Unfortunately, it struggles with really fine material.
 It also has a very small dirt compartment and incurs quite a few recurring costs.

 The Wyze Robot Vacuum is a robot vacuum and isn't suitable for cleaning stairs.